-Although a beautiful and rewarding process, it also comes with temporary and permanent postpartum body chances which we must learn to cope with and care for.
+Although a beautiful and rewarding process, it also comes with its share of body changes which we must learn to cope with and care for.

 There is so much going on after childbirth.

-Everything from caring for your sweet little baby, balancing your new normal, and trying to care for yourself and your postpartum bod.
+Everything from caring for your sweet little baby, balancing your new normal, and trying to care for yourself and your postpartum body.

 Also called the fourth trimester, postpartum is the time immediately following birth to about 6 weeks after birth.

-Within that time frame, our bodies undergo a massive recovery and transformation period, leaving us with temporary and often times, permanent body changes.
+Within that time frame, our bodies undergo a massive recovery and transformation period.
+In turn, leaving us with temporary and permanent body changes after pregnancy.

-What will you find in this postpartum body charges list?
+What will you find in this post baby body list?

 Today we will be talking all about postpartum body changes and how to care for yourself as these changes happen.